New Memorial Park playground opens to the community

 A number of young children squealed with joy as they arrived to play on the new playground equipment, which has been installed since July, and parents marveled at the changes the playground has undergone since March.

 The new playground covers 10,000 square feet and includes 120 features for children to play on, 77 of which are ADA-accessible.
-It was manufactured and installed by Cary-based Carolina Parks and Play, which was selected by a committee of community members and town staff that held 15 meetings with three different companies, according to past Blowing Rocket reports.
+It was manufactured and installed by Cary-based Carolina Parks and Play, which was selected by a committee of community members and town staff that held 15 meetings with three different companies.

 During a town council meeting on Sept.
 8, Maoy Charlie Sellers said that the playground is a result of the town’s strong community focus.